kizniche/beatbybeat/README.md

 A calibration is required to determine the duration of a dash (and for the space between letters).
 All other durations are calculated from this duration, and an error is applied to produce acceptable ranges for a button is pressed and when the button is not pressed.

+### Features

+* Translate from Morse code to text (requires input device)
+* Translate from text to Morse code
+* Calculate how long it would take to transmit Morse code from the imput text
+* Calculate beats per minute from tapping (requires input device)

 ### Wiring Schematic

 [Raspberry Pi GROUND] ----- [Telegraph or Push-Button] ----- [Rapsberry Pi GPIO]